 'Comeback Kid' of B.C. election says NDP must adapt and build bridges

-The New Democrat whose 27-vote, come-from-behind election victory is being credited with giving B.C.
-Premier David Eby a razor-thin majority says he's a bridge builder in his community and the party needs similar relationships across the province.
+The New Democrat whose 27-vote, come-from-behind election victory is being credited with giving Premier David Eby a razor-thin majority says he's a bridge builder in his diverse community and the party needs to forge similar relationships across British Columbia.

 Garry Begg's slim win over the B.C.
 Conservative candidate in Surrey-Guildford is still subject to a judicial recount, but for now it gives the NDP the 47 seats needed to form a majority in British Columbia's 93-seat legislature.